mcohenmcohen/Machine-Learning-Trading-Engine/README.md

 - The system works for classifiers.
 I have yet to flush out regressors, so those models may fail.
 - The neural network trading system is a work in progress.

-_** PS: This is a work-in-progress and as such is prone to potential bugs and sometimes large changes to the architecture of the code base._
+Caveat: This is a work-in-progress and as such is prone to potential bugs and sometimes large changes to the architecture of the code base.

+Have fun, comments and feedback are welcome.